 What is Michigan AHEC?

 The primary purpose of MI-AHEC is to help address the workforce shortage of health care professionals in Michigan.
-MI-AHEC works towards this mission via: 1) pipeline programing to support students' interest and preparation for health professional careers, particularly students from under represented and disadvantaged backgrounds; 2) support of community based training efforts; and 3) targeted efforts to recruit and retain health professionals in Michigan especially in medically underserved communities.
+MI-AHEC works towards this mission via: 1) pipeline programming to support students' interest and preparation for health professional careers, particularly students from under represented and disadvantaged backgrounds; 2) support of community based training efforts; and 3) targeted efforts to recruit and retain health professionals in Michigan especially in medically underserved communities.

 When was Michigan AHEC established?